 Stretched links are a screenreader-friendly alternative to wrapping entire components or chunks of content in a link for the sake of making everything clickable.

 Multiple links and tap targets are not recommended with stretched links.
-However, some position
+However, some position and z-index styles can help should this be required.

 Contents